-A gonococcal infection in throat and mouth is called oral gonorrhea.
-It is not uncommon for a person who has oral gonorrhea, to get the infection in other parts of the body, such as penis, rectum or vagina.
+Gonococcal infection in throat and mouth is called oral gonorrhea.
+It is not uncommon for a person who has oral gonorrhea, to get the infection in other parts of the body, such as penis, rectum, or vagina.
 Most of the infected people will not experience any specific symptoms or ailments in their throat.
 However, if symptoms appear, it will usually be in the form of pharyngitis (inflammation of the back of the throat), sore throat.
 In some cases, symptoms resemble a general bacterial infection, such as fever and swollen lymph nodes around the neck.
-There are many of the above symptoms that may also be applicable to other diseases, and thus a sore throat does not necessarily means gonococcal infection.
-It is therefore necessary to do a test at the doctor, to clarify whether you have oral gonorrhea.
+There are many of the above symptoms that may also be applicable to other diseases, and thus a sore throat does not necessarily mean gonococcal infection.
+It is, therefore, necessary to do a test at the doctor, to clarify whether you have oral gonorrhea.

 Complications of Oral Gonorrhea

-When gonococcal infection in the throat is undetected and untreated, it can spread to the bloodstream and cause serious complication, called disseminated gonococcal infection.
-This is a serious condition that can lead to damage to the heart, joints and central nervous system (brain and spinal cord).
+When a gonococcal infection in the throat is undetected and untreated, it can spread to the bloodstream and cause serious complications, called disseminated gonococcal infection.
+This is a serious condition that can lead to damage to the heart, joints, and central nervous system (brain and spinal cord).
 This is a serious condition, and your health may be severely deteriorated and can cause prolonged illness and even death.